Unity Island Park

 Wildlife and Natural Setting

-Unity Island Park serves as an important habitat for local wildlife, particularly birds.
-The island is situated within the Niagara River Corridor Important Bird Area, a major North American migratory bird pathway.
+Beyond its recreational value, Unity Island Park functions as a crucial habitat for local wildlife, especially birds.
+The island is part of the Niagara River Corridor Important Bird Area, which functions as a major migratory pathway for birds across North America.

 All Features & Facilities